-Green concerns have animated protests against the proposed Malaysian site, which awaits the granting of a Temporary Operating Licence from the Malaysian Atomic Energy Licensing Board, initially approved in February but postponed pending an appeal by locals and activists who have come out against the project.
+Green concerns have animated protests against the proposed Malaysian site, which awaits the granting of a Temporary Operating Licence from the Malaysian Atomic Energy Licensing Board.
+The licence initially approved in February but was then postponed, pending an appeal by locals and activists who have come out against the project.

 Anwar hopes to make history by leading his opposition coalition to victory in the elections, an outcome that would mean a change of government away from the United Malays National Organisation (UMNO)-led administrations that have ruled the country continuously since Malaysia’s 1957 independence from Great Britain.

 The opposition made gains in the last 2008 elections, but hopes of an outright win are stymied, they feel, by a rigged electoral system.
 Tens of thousands of Malaysians protested in Kuala Lumpur last July against the current electoral system.

 The parliamentary committee recently issued 22 recommendations, including suggestions that the Election Commission operate separately from government and that the required election campaign period be extended to a still-short 10 days, up from the current seven.